 Everyone has a way that they use to unwind after a long and stressful day at work.
 While some might turn to exercise or binge-watching Netflix shows to relax, some choose vodka as their companion for the night.

 There is a widespread belief that for such an activity, wine is the right alcoholic beverage.
-This idea might stem from the fact that we’ve seen hundreds of movies on how certain protagonists drink bottles of wine to recline after a hard day.
+This idea might stem from the fact that we’ve seen hundreds of movies about how certain protagonists drink bottles of wine to recline after a hard day.
 Well, despite the popular opinion on wine, science doesn’t necessarily agree with it.
 In the study, both vodka and red wine’s effect on stress were examined, and the results suggest that vodka had an apparent impact on stress reduction, unlike red wine that didn’t have any effect.

 Like any other alcoholic drink, you’re not taking full advantage of the benefits if consumed at larger amounts.
 Science says that if drunk moderately and not regularly, it’s possible for vodka drinkers to experience the drink’s benefits.